- About Us

 GIRLS’ UNIFORM DRESS CODE IS AS FOLLOWS:

 • Daily Uniform: Plaid or Navy drop waist jumper with white short or long sleeve peter pan collar blouse or white polo shirt.
 Option: Navy slacks w/ white polo shirt containing school logo.
+A red criss-cross tie is required on Mass days.

 • Gym Uniform: Navy blue t-shirt or sweat shirt w/ school logo and navy shorts or navy sweat pants.